Claudia E. Zapata

 Claudia E Zapata is a Queer Chicanx artist and curator known as one of the co-founders of the Puro Chingón Collective, which develops BIPOC zines and designer toys.
+In 2023, Zapata became the first associate curator of Latino Art at the Blanton Museum in Austin, Texas.

 Biography

 Claudia E Zapata is a Texas based artist known for their DIY toy designs and zines.
 Most of their artwork is in connection to the Puro Chingón Collective which they co-founded in 2012 with Claudia Aparicio-Gamundi and James Huizar.
 The Puro Chingón Collective is a big part of their artistic identity and is the first place in which they felt comfortable to call themselves an artist.
 Zapata's artwork both in and outside of the collective have represented and discussed topics involving the LGBTIQ+ community and the Chicanx community.
 Although, a lot of their art is in connection to the Puro Chingón Collective, Zapata also works as an independent artist.
 The topics of otherness and queerness are important to Zapata and are often the center of their artwork, published articles and activism.
 They use their platform to voice concerns and issues pressing the communities they are involved with.

-Zapata is currently a doctoral candidate at Southern Methodist University and has previously received the BA and MA in Art History from the University of Texas, Austin.
-They are also a Curatorial Assistant of Latinx Art at the Smithsonian American Art Museum (SAAM) in Washington, D.C. and have been actively associated with SAAM since 2018.
+Zapata earned their PhD in Art History from Southern Methodist University, and they had previously received the BA and MA in Art History from the University of Texas, Austin.
+They were Curatorial Assistant of Latinx Art at the Smithsonian American Art Museum (SAAM) in Washington, D.C. and had been actively associated with SAAM since 2018.
 Aside from their work with SAAM, they have curated over 30 exhibitions in Mexic-Arte Museum and other museums.